ecsec/roboface-processor/README.md

 fashion as an annotation processer.
 Also note that it is necessary to include `robovm-cocoatouch` and `robovm-rt` as dependencies or the compilation of the modified code will fail.

+The path an the name of the generated header can be controlled with the parameters `roboface.headerpath` and `roboface.headername` which can be given as `-A` options to javac.

 When using a maven setup, the compiler plugin and the dependencies should look as follows:

 ```XML